 As I mentioned, it should be completely separate – isolated from your other savings and accounts.
 Not be mixed up with any other transactions.
 This is very critical because when the need arises and you have nowhere to go, you’ll approach your emergency fund and consciously spend realizing that you’re in an emergency situation.
 If you mix it up with other accounts, you might not realize you’re consuming your emergency fund for paying the EMI of your iPhone.
 Because it gets auto debited.

 Whenever you think of parking your emergency fund anywhere, there are few things you must remember.
 The place where you park it must be safe, easily and quickly accessible and not risky.
 Stocks are never an option for emergency fund because you never know what the market price will be when you need the money.
 A separate bank account where only your emergency fund is parked is a good idea.
 You keep the debit card of that account at your home, so you’re not tempted to spend it when you go out.
-Gold mutual fund or money market mutual fund is also an option.
+Gold mutual fund or money market mutual fund is also an option but not complete emergency should be parked here.

 In ancient days, the kings and wealthy families used to keep a portion of their wealth in the form of gold and used to bury it in their backyard or some far isolated location.
 That’s how it is supposed to be.
 Safe, least risky, easily and quickly accessible.
 Remember this image below?